JvanKatwijk/qt-dab/README.md

 In reality the NULL period is not completely empty, it comtains an encoding of the TII data.
 The *TII scope* shows the spectrum of the data in the NULL period.
-The TII data identifies the transmitter of the signal received, it can be mapped upon a name of the transmitter and its location.
+Thos TII data - when decoded - identifies the transmitter of the signal received, it can be mapped upon a name and location of the transmitter.
 If the home position is known, the distance to the transmitter is computed.

 ![6.1](/qt-dab-channel.png)